hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/03_working_on_HPC.md

 ### More about `/n/scratch`

 * It is for data only needed temporarily during analyses.
-* Each user can use up to 10 TB and 1 million files/directories.
+* Each user can use up to 25 TiB and 2.5 million files/directories.
-* Files not accessed for 30 days are automatically deleted.
+* Files not accessed for 45 days are automatically deleted.
 * **No backups!**
 * You can create your own folder using this command `/n/cluster/bin/scratch_create_directory.sh`
+* Your scratch directory can only be created from the login node

 ***
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*